 Within the two decades after the Second World War, many colonies became independent and emerged as new nations.
 These countries were in deep economic trouble because of their long history of exploitation.
 During the initial phase, the Bretton Woods Institutions were not in a position to cope with the demands of these new nations.
 Meanwhile, Europe and Japan quickly rebuilt their economies and thus grew independent from the IMF and World Bank.
 From the late 1950s, the Bretton Woods Institutions began to shift their focus on developing economies of the world.

 These institutions were under the control of former colonial powers.
-Hence, most of the developed countries still ran the risk of being exploited by the former colonial powers; in the name of development.
+Hence, most of the developed countries there was always the risk of exploitation by the former colonial powers in the name of development.
 These countries organized themselves into G-77 (Group of 77) to demand new international economic order.
 They wanted real control over their natural resources, fairer price for raw materials and better access to the markets in the developed world.

 From the mid 1970s, the international financial system changed in many ways.
 Earlier, developing countries could turn to international institutions for financial assistance.
 Now they were forced to borrow from Western commercial banks and private lending institutions.
 This led to periodic debt crises, lower incomes and unemployment in the developing world.
 Many African and Latin American countries suffered from such crises.